sherpal/BattleForFlatland/README.md

 #### Filling the `stagingBossActions` method

-The previous actions where made in "auto-pilot" mode, and could even be down automatically via an `sbt` command.
+The previous actions where made in "auto-pilot" mode, and could even be done automatically via an `sbt` command.
 Now is the time to begin implementing stuff for your boss specifically.

 The main goal of the `stagingBossActions` method is to setup the topology of the room.
 That is, create all the actions to put obstacles into the game.
 In the case of the Boss103, the room will have the shape of an Hexagon, with 6 triangle "pillars" placed in an inner hexagon, pointing towards the center.